KestralDex/Calculator-Py/README.md

-# Calculator-Py
+# Python Projects

-Making a basic terminal calculator using python
+These are the projects i did along learning python